Personalized Embryo Transfer (PET)

 Fortunately, Scientist working on this problem has devised a new test for determining the window of implantation.
 It is called ERA test.

 What is ERA (ERA stands for Endometrial Receptivity Analysis (or Array) Test?

 It is a test to determine the window implantation in cases of recurrent or repeated implantation failure when everything else seems to be going well.
 The ERA test is one of the new developments, which is offering new hope to patients coping with implantation failure.
-It is a genetic test which uses a small sample of a woman’s endometrial tissue to evaluate whether or not the endometrial lining is prepared to accept an implanting embryo.
+This is a genetic test in which a small sample of endometrial tissue of a woman is taken to verify whether endometrial lining is developed to accept an implanting embryo or not?
 During this receptive period, Proteins are created which make the lining thicker and more receptive.
-In about 84% of women, this small window occurs at the expected time.
+This usually occurs in 84% women at the expected time.

-However, in about 16% of women have a unique window which can be earlier or later than expected.
-For IVF cycles, this could mean that the embryo transfer is happening on the wrong day, when the window hasn’t opened yet or has already closed, thereby causing implantation failure.
+In 16% of women this window occurs earlier or might be later than expected.
+For IVF cycles, it is the sign of informing that embryo transfer is happening on the wrong day, where the window is unopened or already got closed, which leads to implantation failure.
 This test compares the RNA of the receptive period with the non receptive period.
 This test is performed with a small endometrial biopsy at a very special time of the cycle to find the RNA profile of the biopsy and compared with the database created during other parts of the IVF cycle.

 This test is done only for patients with repeated implantation failure.
 The time of biopsy is important for this test.

 What Do You Need to Know About ERA?